-Q. Recently our family was discussing the topic of fear.
-I made the statement that it isn’t wrong to be afraid. (ie: night before surgery, facing a dangerous situation like cancer) What is wrong is if we allow fear to overcome us.
-Being fearful and stepping out in faith anyway shows a real dependence and trust in God that he is going to do what he says, even if I am afraid.
-Unfortunately, I can’t back this up scripturally.
+Recently the topic of fear came up in a family discussion.
+I made the statement that it isn’t wrong to be afraid. (ie: night before surgery, facing a dangerous situation like cancer) What is wrong is if we allow fear to overpower us.
+Being fearful and stepping out in faith anyway shows our trust in God that he is going to do what he says.
+Can you help me back this up with scripture?

 Fear is a common emotion we all experience, but it doesn’t come from the Lord.
 It’s a tool of the enemy.
-Our faith is meant to overcome our fears, and so when ever we feel afraid we should ask the Lord to increase our faith.
-Since the human mind, with all of its power, can only think one conscious thought at a time, fear and faith can not exist in the same mind at the same time.
+Our faith is meant to overcome our fears, and so whenever we feel afraid we should ask the Lord to increase our faith.

-This is why Paul advised us to rejoice over every thing that happens, and be fearful of nothing, because when we do the Peace of God will guard our hearts and minds in Christ Jesus.
-(Phil 4:4-7) He was writing to the Philippians who were facing great persecution at the time.
+This is why Paul advised us to rejoice in all things, and be fearful of nothing.
+He said when we do that, the peace of God that surpasses human understanding will guard our hearts and minds in Christ Jesus (Phil 4:4-7).